SwarajSingh3005/AI-Upscaling/README.md

 AI image upscaling uses artificial intelligence algorithms to improve the resolution of an image.

-Nowadays, most people own a 4k TV in their home that can display ultra-HD content and get the most out of their screens when watching 4K-mastered content.
+Nowadays, most people own a 4k TV in their home that can display ultra-HD content.
 However, when watching lower-resolution content, the video must be upscaled to fill out the entire display.
 1080p images, known as full HD, have just a quarter of the pixels in 4K images.
 The picture has to be stretched to match the TV's pixels to display a 1080p shot from edge to edge on a 4K screen.
 In this situation, we use AI upscaling to improve the image quality of low image/video content.

 Detailed Description